Event Propagation

 Do I need a developer's help to implement this?

-Implementing event propagation will take a little bit of code (to add an event listener) so you'll need someone who can help with that.
+Implementing event propagation will take a little bit of code (to add an event listener), so you'll need someone to help with that.

 What events are propagated?